 This video shows you how to use the Tangent Ratio to find the unknown side of a right angle triangle.

-This lesson shows what the target ratio is and how to use it to find angles and sides in right triangles.
+What is the tangent ratio and how to use it to find angles and sides in right triangles?

 How to calculate the height of a flag pole using tangent?

 The measure of corresponding angles of similar triangle are always equal, so are the ratios of the corresponding sides.

 How to calculate the height of a tree using tangent?